rofe-dl/mongoose-footprints/README.md

 # Mongoose Footprints

-A mongoose plugin to log changes to MongoDB documents.
-It was inspired by [@mimani/mongoose-diff-history](https://github.com/mimani/mongoose-diff-history) with several changes.
+A mongoose plugin to log changes in MongoDB documents.
+It was inspired by [@mimani/mongoose-diff-history](https://github.com/mimani/mongoose-diff-history) with several changes on top.

 Currently it supports the following operations: